Mochimochi07/Javascript_Express_msgateway/README.md

 The gateway server acts as a central point of entry for requests to the microservices,

 and it routes the requests to the appropriate microservice based on the configured routes.

+this thing only needs one package.json and you might need to install microgateway.